scode/docs/docs/source/software/rstquil.rst

    Let me tell you about the ``cool_function`` function!

-A single backtick, like you're used to, may superficially appear to do what you want based on redendered output, but *actually* is for `interpreted text
+A single backtick, like you're used to, may superficially appear to do what you want based on rendered output, but *actually* is for `interpreted text
 <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#interpreted-text>`__
 which is different.